-- 2004 Joined Sammy Corporation - 2005 Joined SEGA CORPORATION (now SEGA Games Co., Ltd.) Director of SFGA of America, Inc.
+2004 Joined Sammy Corporation

-- 2011 Senior Vice President (Director of the Board) of Sammy Networks Co., Ltd. - Sammy Networks Co., Ltd.

-2012 President and CEO (Representative Director) of the above Senior Vice President (Director of the Board) of the Company Senior Vice President (Director of the Board) of SEGA CORPORATION (now SEGA Games Co., Ltd.) President and CEO (Representative Director) of SEGA Networks Co.
-Ltd. (now SEGA Games Co.
-Ltd.) - 2014 Senior Vice President (Director of the Board) of Sammy Corporation Deputy COO (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) - 2015 Deputy COO (Representative Director) of SEGA Holdings Co., Ltd. President and CEO (Representative Director) of - SEGA Games Co., Ltd. Deputy COO (Representative Director) of Sammy Corporation 2016 President and COO (Representative Director) of the above Chairman of the Board (Representative Director) of Sammy Networks Co., Ltd. (current position) Executive Vice President (Director of the Board) of the - 2017 President and COO (Representative Director) of the Company (current position) President and CEO (Representative Director) of Sammy Corporation (current position) Chairman and CEO (Representative Director) of SEGA Holdings Co., Ltd. (current position) Chairman and CEO (Representative Director) of SEGA Games Co., Ltd. (current position)
+- 2005 Joined SEGA CORPORATION (now SEGA Games Co., Ltd.) Director of SEGA of America, Inc. - 2011 Senior Vice President (Director of the Board) of Sammy Networks Co., 1td. - 2012 President and CEO (Representative Director) of the above 2012 President and CEO (Representative Director) of the dowe Senior Vice President (Director of the Board) of the Company Senior Vice President (Director of the Board) of SEGA CORPORATION (now SEGA Games Co., Ltd.) President and CEO (Representative Director) of SEGA Networks Co., Ltd. (now SEGA Games Co., Ltd.) 2014 Senior Vice President (Director of the Board) of Semior Vice President (Director of the Board) of - Sammy Corporation Deputy COO (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) - 2015 Deputy COO (Representative Director) of SEGA Holdings Co., Ltd. President and CEO (Representative Director) of SEGA Games Co., Ltd. Deputy COO (Representative Director) of Sammy Corporation - 2016 President and COO (Representative Director) of the above Chairman of the Board (Representative Director) of Sammy Networks Co., Ltd. (current position) Executive Vice President (Director of the Board) of the - Company 2017 President and COO (Representative Director) of the Company (current position) President and CEO (Representative Director) of Sammy - Corporation (current position) Chairman and CEO (Representative Director) of SEGA Holdings Co., Ltd. (current position) Chairman and CEO (Representative Director) of - SEGA Games Co., Ltd. (current position)